• Home

 I am also a big fan of Greek flavours: I just love how a few simple additions, like lemon, oregano and garlic, can take something so simple and make it glorious.

-Back near the beginning of this year I created a lovely Greek Style Chicken Traybake…which is delicious and makes such a fab midweek meal – ready in under an hour and only 10 minutes of that is hands on time…
+A while back, I created a lovely Greek Style Chicken Traybake… which is delicious and makes such a fab midweek meal – ready in under an hour and only 10 minutes of that is hands on time…

-My simple midweek traybake is lovely – easy, delicious and perfect for a busy weeknight…but this Greek style whole roast chicken is on a totally different level…the chicken has longer to cook so infuses even more with those lovely Greek flavours AND this version comes with proper roast potatoes!!
+The chicken has longer to cook so infuses even more with those lovely Greek flavours AND this version comes with proper roast potatoes!!
 All crispy and covered in all those lovely Greek flavours too – and the chicken juices, of course.
-This is proper comfort food and then some!!
+This is proper comfort food… and then some!

 And the best news?
 This Greek Roast Chicken is quick to make (well, as whole roast chickens go!
 It takes 1h30 from start to finish, but only about 15 minutes of that is hands on time), it is still all done in one pan AND as easy peasy as you’d expect from me.